A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: Extensions

 \subsection{Confirmatory Item Factor Analysis}

 Confirmatory IFA is useful when sufficient prior theory exists to posit a specific factor structure for the items.
 More precisely, the measurement design may be indicated by a pre-specified $J \times P$ matrix $\mathbf{Q}$ with entries $q_{j, p} \in \{0, 1\}$ such that $q_{j, p} = 1$ if item $j$ measures factor $p$ (i.e., $\beta_{j, p}$ is freely estimated) and $q_{j, p} = 0$ otherwise (i.e., $\beta_{j, p}$ is set to zero).
 Anderson and Rubin (1957) provide sufficient conditions on $\mathbf{Q}$ to ensure the model is identified.
-The deep learning algorithm discussed here may be used to conduct confirmatory IFA by ensuring that factor loadings are either freely estimated or set to zero as specified in $\mathbf{Q}$ (Curi et al., 2020).
-In the confirmatory setting, it is also typically of interest to impose constraints on the factor covariance matrix $\boldsymbol{\Sigma}$.
-Letting $\mathbf{\Sigma} = \mathbf{L} \mathbf{L}^\top$ where $\mathbf{L}$ is a lower triangular matrix, we can estimate $\mathbf{L}$ using Pinheiro and Bates' (1996) unconstrained spherical parameterization, which is computationally efficient, uniquely defined, and allows for arbitrary zero constraints on the elements of $\boldsymbol{\Sigma}$.
+The deep learning algorithm discussed here may be used to conduct confirmatory IFA by ensuring that factor loadings are either freely estimated or set to zero as specified in $\mathbf{Q}$ (Curi et al., 2019).
+In the confirmatory setting, it is also sometimes of interest to impose constraints on the factor covariance matrix $\boldsymbol{\Sigma}$.
+Letting $\boldsymbol{\Sigma} = \mathbf{L} \mathbf{L}^\top$ where $\mathbf{L}$ is a lower triangular matrix, we can estimate $\mathbf{L}$ using a hyperspherical parameterization (Pinheiro \& Bates, 1996; Rapisarda et al., 2007), which enables unconstrained estimation of a variety of structured correlation matrices and has similar computational efficiency to estimating $\mathbf{L}$ directly (e.g., Ghosh et al., 2020; Tsay \& Pourahmadi, 2017).